lexeremin/dotfiles/README.md

 On Linux:

 > [!NOTE]
-> It will depend on your package manager, but most of the packages are available in the official repositories.
+> It will depend on your package manager, but most of the packages are available on all Linux distributions.

 ## Automated Setup